mm80843/T3.5/docs/bp_9.md

 ### Contextual situations

-Developers will be subject to upcoming regulations and norms related to health in assets, and before, to be able to demonstrate a best in class approach to the epidemiology risks.
+Developers will be subject to forthcoming regulations and standards relating to health in facilities and must be able to demonstrate a world-class approach to epidemiological risk.
-This can be included in the early phases of the project when submitting procurement documentations.
+This can be considered in the early stages of the project when submitting procurement documents.
-Norms can be created about the information’s diffusion insight the building, and with the DT.
-Air circulation specification can be created and building will have to adapt themselves to it.
+Standards for the dissemination of information about the building and DT can be produced.
-The entry and the commun party can be readapted in their functionality and in their dimension.
+Specifications can be drawn up for air circulation, to which buildings must conform The entrance and common spaces can be adapted in their functionality and size.

 ### Problems to solve